 Species are considered too widespread to eradicate.
 High priority resources, like rare plant or recreation assets, are protected through localized management strategies.

-Species that may or may not be in PRISM but are difficult to respond to or that require more knowledge of.
+Species that may or may not be in the SLELO region, but are difficult to respond to, or that require more knowledge to proceed with management.

 During this time the best way to contact our team is via email.